Stock Sitcom Grand Finale

 - Not a sitcom, but Weeds ends with a million callbacks to the pilot episode "You Can't Miss the Bear" but especially the final scene where Nancy sits alone on the steps and slowly other cast members join her and share a joint.
 The two songs "With Arms Outstretched" and "The Doodlin' Song" are both used at the vary end of the episode just as they were in the pilot.

 - Both The Office (US) and The Office (UK) ended after a Time Skip, showing how the airing of the show had affected every character's life.
-Interestingly, while the UK version both ended with the main protagonists finding success in love (Tim finally gets a kiss from Dawn, David founds a woman who actually likes him), the American version ends with the remaining protagonists finding success in business (Jim leaves for Philadelphia to rejoin his successful sports business, Dwight finally ascends to regional manager for good).
+Interestingly, while the UK version both ended with the main protagonists finding success in love (Tim finally gets a kiss from Dawn, David founds a woman who actually likes him), the American version ends with the remaining protagonists finding success in business (Jim and Pam leave for Austin to so that Jim can rejoin his successful sports business, Dwight finally ascends to regional manager for good).